LIttleAncientForestKami/Blog/teksty/Czego_się_nauczyłem_ostatnio.md

-Post should be backdated to 24th November, but it got stuck among drafts for few finishing touches.
-Lesson: publish drafts, add polish later. :-) It talks about one very exciting week I had, when each day brought some kind of experience, a revelation or other epiphany, that changed something within me or was truly fascinating.
+Post backdated to 24th November, since it got stuck among drafts for few finishing touches.
+Lesson: publish drafts; add polish later. :-)

+It talks about one very exciting week I had, when each day brought some kind of experience, a revelation or other epiphany, that changed something within me or was truly fascinating.

 Czego się nauczyłem ostatnio
 =============================